annaesvensson/yellow-publish/README.md

 ## How to make an extension

-Start with an [example feature](https://github.com/schulle4u/yellow-extension-helloworld), [example theme](https://github.com/schulle4u/yellow-extension-basic) or [example language](https://github.com/annaesvensson/yellow-language/tree/main/translation/english).
+Start with an [example feature](https://github.com/schulle4u/yellow-helloworld) or [example theme](https://github.com/schulle4u/yellow-basic).
 This will show you which files and settings are required.
 Every extension needs an `extension.ini` file with extension settings.
 Please make sure that your extension follows our coding and documentation standards.
 It's not important which standard we use, but that we all use a common one.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 Upload your extension to GitHub, let us know if you need help.

-If you want others to discover your extension, add [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.
+If you want others to discover your extension, add the topic [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.

 ## How to publish an extension